 Arc of a Circle

-A circle arc is a section of the circumference defined by two points, A and B.
+An arc of a circle, often shortened to simply arc, is a portion of a circle's circumference between two points, A and B.

-These defining points, A and B, are referred to as the endpoints of the arc.
+The points A and B are known as the endpoints of the arc.

 Example